 In limited cases, we cover prescriptions filled at out-of-network pharmacies.
-See Chapter 5, Section A to find out when we will do that.
+Refer to Chapter 5 to find out when we will do that.

-To learn more about these pharmacy choices, see Chapter 5, Section A in this handbook and the plan's Provider and Pharmacy Directory.
+To learn more about these pharmacy choices, refer to Chapter 5 in this handbook and the plan's Pharmacy Directory.

-F2.
+C3.
 Getting a long-term supply of a drug